Beliavsky/Fortran-code-on-GitHub/README.md

 [minimize](https://github.com/ryokbys/minimize): minimization routines such as steepest descent, conjugate gradient, and quasi-Newton methods with line search method such as quadratic interpolation and golden section, by ryokbys

-[Minpack](https://github.com/certik/minpack): library for solving nonlinear equations and nonlinear least squares problems, with with CMake makefiles and examples by certik et al.
+[Minpack](https://github.com/certik/minpack): library for solving nonlinear equations and nonlinear least squares problems, with CMake makefiles and examples by certik et al.

 [Minpack](https://github.com/jacobwilliams/minpack): modernization of the original Fortran 77 code, by Jacob Williams